Prostate Cancer

 UC San Diego Health physicians are actively researching ways to improve cancer care.
 By joining a clinical trial, you may receive a new cancer treatment before it is available to the public.
 If your cancer has not responded to standard therapies, talk to your doctor about whether a clinical trial could be right for you.

-Family History
+Family History Matters

 Learn about your family's risk

-Five percent to 10 percent of all cancers occur in people who have a family member with the same cancer.
+Five to ten percent of all cancers occur in people who have a family member with the same cancer.
 Knowing your family history is the first step toward personalized screenings and prevention.
 If you think you may be at higher risk, see the Family Cancer Genetics Program for more information.

 Patient & Family Support Services